Mediation is an alternative to having your case heard in court.

-The Mediator list should be read in conjunction with the list of Court approved mediators which can be viewed on the IoM Courts of Justice website and is maintained independently of this list.
+The Mediator list should be read in conjunction with the list of Court approved mediators which can be viewed on IoM Courts of Justice and is maintained independently of this list.

 Inclusion on either list does not absolve the instructing advocate of overall professional responsibility for the efficient management and progression of the matter.
-The ultimate aim of mediation is to arrive at or give effect to a compromise to avoid or bring an end to any proceedings - see section 2(3) of the Legal Aid Act 1986.
+The ultimate aim of mediation is to arrive at a compromise to avoid or bring an end to any proceedings - see section 2(3) of the Legal Aid Act 1986.